 The sources, e.g. their names and colors (sequence and priority), are configured project-specifically within the project properties under ALC configuration.
 Sources with ID between 0 and 9 are reserved for system sources.
-Those that already have a function (such as GROUNDED - the color of the "earth" source) must not have their function changed.
+The configuration of those that already have a function (such as GROUNDED - the color of the "earth" source) may not be changed.
 Those that do not yet have any functionality in the current zenon version remain reserved for future versions.

 The source colors from ID #10 are freely available for the process-technical elements.

 Examples: Source "Generator" or "110kV".
 Add further colors to do this.